Rappi raises $200M as Latin American tech investment reaches new highs

 The new capital will likely be used to help Rappi compete with Uber Eats, which is active across Latin America.

 The round for Rappi is notable for a Latin American company, as is its new unicorn status.
 Only one other Latin American startup, Nubank, has surpassed a billion-dollar valuation with new venture capital funding so far in 2018.
-Sao Paulo-based Nubank makes a no-fee credit card and is also backed by DST.
+São Paulo-based Nubank makes a no-fee credit card and is also backed by DST.

 Investment in Latin American tech continues to reach new highs.
 In the first quarter of 2018, more than $600 million was invested.
 That followed a record 2017, which was the first time VCs funneled more than $1 billion into the continent’s tech ecosystem during a 12-month period.

-The rise in investment is mostly due to sizable fundings for companies like Rappi and NuBank, as well as Brazil-based 99, which sold to fellow ride-hailing business Didi Chuxing in a deal worth $1 billion earlier this year.
+The rise in investment is mostly due to sizable fundings for companies like Rappi and Nubank, as well as Brazil-based 99, which sold to fellow ride-hailing business Didi Chuxing in a deal worth $1 billion earlier this year.